- How do I apply for a waiver?

 As a reminder, you will only have 15 minutes to complete and submit the waiver.

-Once you submit your online waiver application, you will receive an immediate response.
-The last screen of the online waiver application process will inform you of your approval or denial.
+Once you submit your online waiver application, you will receive confirmation of your approval or denial upon completion.

 Please check your CCA email for a record of your waiver application approval or denial.
 Please also keep a copy of that email confirmation for your records.

-If you do not receive this email and if you do not receive a “Waiver Accepted” or “Waiver Denied” message, this means your waiver application was NOT submitted and you must log in again to submit your waiver application.
+If you do not receive this email and if you do not receive an accepted or denied message, this means your waiver application was not submitted and you must log in again to submit your waiver application.

-To enroll in the plan you must immediately contact Director of Access & Wellness Services Suzanne Raffeld at email@example.com.
+To enroll in the plan you must immediately contact Director of Access & Wellness Services Suzanne Guevarra at firstname.lastname@example.org.

-If you wish to enroll in the college’s insurance plan, but have already been approved for a waiver, you can do so by emailing Director of Access and Wellness Suzanne Raffeld at firstname.lastname@example.org on or before 4:30 p.m. on Friday, September 13, 2013, for the fall 2013 term or on or before 4:30 p.m. on Friday, January 31, 2014, for the spring 2014 term.
+If you wish to enroll in the college’s health insurance plan, but have already been approved for a waiver, you can enroll by emailing Director of Access and Wellness Suzanne Guevarra at email@example.com on or before 4:30 p.m. on Tuesday, September 13, 2016 (for the fall 2015 term) or on or before 4:30 p.m. on Tuesday, January 24, 2017 (for the spring 2017 term).

 - Campus Life